 The JVC KW-V25BT offers up fantastic sound quality, thanks to a trio of preamp outputs that easily connect to each side speaker and your subwoofer.
 We found installation to be fairly simple, requiring just a flathead screwdriver and some thoughtful following of the manual, though mileage may very depending on the make and model of your vehicle.

 The unit also comes packed in with a CD player, USB port and SD card reader, making it easy to play just about any content you can throw at it, be it audio or video.
 That’s right, this thing can play movies, which is perfect for the backseat driver in your life.
 On that note,the touchscreen is surprisingly robust, allowing you to switch from the product’s different modes with barely a thought.
 As a matter of fact, we found the touchscreen to be of a higher quality than the analog volume buttons on the side, which were slightly finicky.
+Speaking of sound, the best car subwoofer is a great companion for your radio.

 The radio also comes with a handy backup camera, the only product on this list to do so.
 We found the camera to be incredibly practical, helping us out of a few sticky situations while pulling out of busy parking lots.